jeonghanlee/epics-trainings/docs/CH1/testenv.md

 # Read back using CA
 $ caget temperature:water      # Should show 44
 ```
 The commands `caget`, `pvxget`, and `caput` are simple EPICS command-line clients. `caget` and `caput` use the CA (Channel Access) network protocol, while `pvxget` (and `pvxput`) use the newer PVA (PV Access) protocol available in EPICS 7+.
 These network protocols are fundamental to how different EPICS components (IOCs, clients, services) communicate.

 ## Troubleshooting
-If your `caput` or `caget` commands fail with a message like `Channel connect timed out: 'PVNAME' not found.`, it means the CA client tools cannot find your running IOC over the network.
+If your `caput` or `caget` commands fail with a message like `Channel connect timed out: PVNAME not found.`, it means the CA client tools cannot find your running IOC over the network.

 ```shell
 # Example Error: